OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 **Denial of Service**

-Attackers may alter a mobile device application and force it to periodically crash or permanently disable itself to prevent the user from accessing online services through their device;d
+Attackers may alter a mobile device application and force it to periodically crash or permanently disable itself to prevent the user from accessing online services through their device;

 **Elevation of Privilege**